Cognigy/Documentation/docs/en/docs/ai/xApp/sdk.md

 Function |  Usage
 ---------|---------
 `SDK.getAppTemplateData():Promise<unknown>`  |  Returns the xApp Template Data associated with this App Page.
 `SDK.submit(result: Object):Promise<void>`  | Submits the provided "result" object to the Flow.
-Has to be a JSON-serializable Object.
+Has to be a JSON serializable object.
 `SDK.getCustomReadyHandler():Function` | Returns a custom ready state handler.
-By default, the App Page will be ready as soon as the document is fully loaded. <br>  If you want to fetch additional content before showing the Page, you can override the `ready` event by getting a custom `ready handler` and calling it as soon as your xApp Page is ready manually. <br> The end user will see the xApp Loading Screen on the Shell Page. <br> Note: If loading the xApp Page takes MORE than 10 seconds, the xApp will be treated as `Failed to load` without the possibility of recovering.
+By default, the App Page will be ready as soon as the document is fully loaded. <br>  If you want to fetch additional content before showing the Page, you can override the `ready` event by getting a custom `ready handler` and calling it as soon as your xApp Page is ready manually. <br> The end user will see the xApp Loading Screen on the Shell Page. <br> Note: If loading the xApp Page takes more than 10 seconds, the xApp will be treated as `Failed to load` without the possibility of recovering.

-#### More information
+## More information

 - [Set HTML xApp State](../flow-nodes/xApp/set-html-xApp-state.md)
 - [Set AdaptiveCard xApp State](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md)